anxkhn/TwoRaisedTo/README.md

 ### Please leave a review after you play the game.

-###### Made for fun under an two hours as a excule to learn time related functions and debug on edge cases.
+###### Made for fun under an two hours as a excuse to learn time related functions and debug on edge cases.